micheal-swiggs/renjin-builder/README.md

 In order to create a new package run :

-    gradle -q genpom newrpkg
+    gradle -q newrpkg genpom

-Underneath this will generate the a `pom.xml` and the folder `rpkg` that will have the following structure:
+Underneath this will generate the a `pom.xml` and the folder `ren/` that will have the following structure:

     ren/
       pom.xml
-      NAMESPACE <-- symlink
       rpkg/
         DESCRIPTION
         NAMESPACE